Phytophthora Blight of Cucurbits

 Current recommendations center around preventing the pathogen from being moved into a new field and managing soil moisture to avoid saturated conditions which favor disease onset.
 It is important to use an integrated program with as many of the following practices as possible.

-15. Scout fields for symptoms routinely, especially after major rain storms.
+17. Scout fields for symptoms routinely, especially after major rain storms.
 Include any areas where water did not drain well and near the end of irrigation pipe.
 But also look elsewhere.
 Symptoms have been found in areas where least expected, including on the slope of high areas.

 Click on Each Photo for Magnification and Description